Nasa-ria/notes-manager-api/README.md

    cd your-repo
 Install dependencies:

-bash
-Copy code
      npm install

 Start the application:
-bash
-   code

      npm start
       This will start the server at http://localhost:3000.

 How to Test
 Run the tests: